Skip to content

 November 7, 2022

-Clark Hill attorneys Steven Stapleton, Carolyn Horton, and John Moynihan successfully represented former University of Louisville (UL) Men’s Basketball Head Coach Rick Pitino before an NCAA Independent Resolution Panel as part of an investigation into UL’s compliance with NCAA rules.
+Clark Hill professionals Steven Stapleton, Carolyn Horton, and John Moynihan successfully represented former University of Louisville (UL) Men’s Basketball Head Coach Rick Pitino before an NCAA Independent Resolution Panel as part of an investigation into UL’s compliance with NCAA rules.
 Coach Pitino is currently coaching Iona University.

 Stapleton, with support from Horton and investigative assistance from Moynihan, persuaded the independent panel that Coach Pitino did not commit any NCAA violations and promoted an atmosphere of compliance within his program.